suit-wg/suit-firmware-encryption/draft-ietf-suit-firmware-encryption.md

 {{RFC9019}} describes the architecture for distributing payloads and manifests from an author to devices.
 It does, however, not detail the use of payload encryption.
-This document enhances the architecture to support encryption.
+This document enhances the architecture to support encryption and {{arch-fig}} shows it graphically.

-{{arch-fig}} shows the distribution system, which represents a file server and the device management infrastructure.

-The sender (author) needs to know the recipient (device) to use encryption.
+To encrypt a payload it is necessary to know the recipient.
 For AES-KW, the KEK needs to be known and, in case of ES-DH, the sender needs to be in possession of the public key of the recipient.
 The public key and parameters may be in the recipient's X.509 certificate {{RFC5280}}.
 For